Eager Operations

 use tenferro::{CpuBackend, Tensor, TypedTensor};

 let mut ctx = CpuBackend::new();Every eager operation requires a backend context.
 CpuBackend is the standard CPU backend using the faer linear algebra library.
+With the cuda feature, the same concrete and eager APIs can execute supported operations on the CubeCL/CUDA backend when tensors are explicitly placed on the GPU.

 EagerContext is the gradient-owning wrapper for eager AD state.
 If you share one context across multiple tracked tensors, their gradients accumulate into the same state and you can reset them together with clear_grads().